Everyday I Write the Book: "Heathen Town"

 The single was backed with the non-album B-side "Heathen Town", which Costello described as his answer song to the Flying Burrito Brothers' "Sin City".
 It later was released on the compilation Out of Our Idiot.

 Reviews

 Cash Box said that "a typically witty lyric and song structure uses literary metaphors, female backup vocals, and multitextured keyboard-based arrangement in living up to the songwriter’s rep as a pop tunesmith nonpareil."
 A reviewer for AllMusic described this song and one other as the best on Punch the Clock and said they work well as "shiny pop singles."
 A writer for Stylus Magazine wrote it is one of three best songs on that album and that its "fractured keyboards" feature the most successful use of the "overdub cut-and-paste style."
 Robert Christgau included this song among those Elvis Costello hits "you like so much you think you understand them."
 According to one source, the theme of the song's "hopeless pop romantic" lyrics are about "struggling to make his marriage work."
+Mike Joyce of the Smiths named the song as his favorite record.